Crouse/Ayer Hall Consolidation

 Summary Back to Top

-The purpose of this project is to consolidate the functions housed in the outdated Ayer and Crouse Halls into one building that supports 21st century teaching and learning spaces.
-In order to accomplish this, the 41,000 SF Ayer Hall was demolished, while the 48,000 SF Crouse Hall is being renovated and a 17,000 SF addition constructed.
+The purpose of this project was to consolidate the functions housed in the outdated Ayer and Crouse Halls into one building that supports 21st century teaching and learning spaces.
+In order to accomplish this, the 41,000 SF Ayer Hall was demolished, while the 48,000 SF Crouse Hall was renovated and a 17,000 SF addition constructed.

-The improved Crouse Hall will house labs, faculty and administrative offices, and modern general-purpose lecture halls and classrooms for the Departments of Geology and Physics.
+The improved Crouse Hall houses labs, faculty and administrative offices, and modern general-purpose lecture halls and classrooms for the Departments of Geosciences and Physics.

 replacement of HVAC, electrical, plumbing, fire protection, and IT systems, as well as site/grade modifications to provide a pedestrian pathway connecting the different grades of the site.